kaizhangpnl/MAM_box_model/README.md

 - MAM aerosol code is the same as used in E3SMv1 (same module/data structure)
 - Single-box or multi-box model configuration using data structure applied in the atmosphere component of E3SM/CESM
 - Namelist control for meteorological state and initial condition of aerosol/gas concentrations
-- Namelist control for stwiching on/off individual microphysical processes
+- Namelist control for switching on/off individual microphysical processes
 - Improved I/O (now netCDF) and post-processing workflow

 ### Upcoming features